jaxjs/jaxjs/README.md

 INSTALL
 -------

-Installation is as easy as including it in your web project's source code.
+Installation is as easy as downloading it and including it in your web project's source code.

 ## BASIC USAGE